janosh/blog/content/posts/2019-05-01~hmc-intro/hmc-intro.md

 Expectation values are determined by accumulating the integrand $\pi(\vec q) \, f(\vec q)$ over *the volume* $\dif \vec q$ of parameter space.
 One of the unintuitive characteristics of high-dimensional spaces is that there is always much more volume on the outside of any given neighborhood than the inside.

 ![Volume scaling](volume-scaling.svg)
 *To illustrate the distribution of volume in increasing dimensions, consider a rectangular partitioning centered around a distinguished point such as the mode.
 The relative weight of the center partition is __(a)__ 1/3 in one dimension, __(b)__ 1/9 in two dimensions , __(c)__ and only 1/27 in three dimensions.
 In $d$ dimensions there are $3^{d-1}$ neighboring partitions.
 Very quickly the volume in the center partition becomes negligible compared to the neighboring volume.
 This effect only amplifies if we consider larger regions around the mode, i.e. partitions beyond the nearest neighbors.
-For instance, for next-to-nearest neighbours, the base would be $5^{d-1}$.*
+For instance, for next-to-nearest neighbors, the base would be $5^{d-1}$.*

 This is irrespective of the parametrization we choose and can, for instance, also be seen in spherical coordinates.